Image

 • Trial, if necessary

-Your Combs Waterkotte Ripley County, MO sexual misconduct attorney will guide you through each stage, making sure that your rights are upheld and that you get the best possible legal representation and outcome.
-Call us today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte Ripley County, MO sexual misconduct attorney will accompany you through each stage, making sure that your rights are upheld and that you get the best possible legal representation and outcome.
+Give us a call today at (314) 900-HELP or contact us online.

 How a Ripley County, MO Sexual Misconduct Attorney From Combs Waterkotte Can Help

 Even allegations of sexual misconduct can be life-altering in Ripley County, MO.
-But, with the right legal representation, you can effectively navigate the legal complexities and strive for a positive resolution.
+However, with the right legal representation, you can effectively navigate the legal challenges and strive for a positive resolution.
 Consulting with a skilled Ripley County, MO criminal defense lawyer from Combs Waterkotte, especially one who specializes in sexual misconduct cases, is your best course of action to safeguard your rights and build a strong defense.
-Our Ripley County, MO attorneys will:
+Our Ripley County, MO lawyers will:

 • Listen to your side of the story

-• Initiate a comprehensive inquiry into the details of your case
+• Conduct a full investigation into your case

-• Review the evidence and examine how it was obtained
+• Scrutinize the evidence and examine how it was obtained

 • Search for any inconsistencies in the accuser’s account

-• Provide a resolute defense if necessary, challenging the jury to determine whether the prosecution has substantiated your charges beyond a reasonable doubt
+• Defend you at trial if we have to, and challenge the jury on whether or not the prosecution has proven your charges beyond a reasonable doubt

 Our experienced legal team makes sure that the residents of Ripley County, MO receive fair, effective legal presentation in any situation.
-Along with sexual misconduct defense in Ripley County, MO, our attorneys are experienced in many forms of law, including:
+Along with sexual misconduct defense in Ripley County, MO, our attorneys are experienced in many types of cases, including:

 Sexual Misconduct Lawyer Ripley County, MO | Sex Crimes Attorney in Ripley County, MO | Combs Waterkotte